OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-overview.md

 Debugging Office Add-ins is essentially the same as debugging any web application.
 However, a single set of tools won't work for all add-in developers.
 This is because add-ins can be developed on different operating systems and run cross-platform.
 This article helps you find the detailed debugging guidance for your development environment.

-> [!NOTE]
+> [!TIP]
 > This article is concerned with debugging in the narrow sense of setting breakpoints and stepping through code.
 For guidance on testing and troubleshooting, start with [Test Office Add-ins](test-debug-office-add-ins.md) and [Troubleshoot development errors with Office Add-ins](troubleshoot-development-errors.md).

->
+> [!NOTE]
-> This article uses "your development computer" and "your development environment" to refer to the environment on which you're debugging.
-This almost always *is* your development computer.
-Although you should *test* your add-in on all the platforms that you want to support, you'll only very rarely need to *debug* on an environment different from your development computer.
+> Although you should *test* your add-in on all the platforms that you want to support, you'll only very rarely need to *debug* on an environment different from your development computer.
+For this reason, this article uses "your development computer" and "your development environment" to refer to the environment on which you're debugging.
+If a problem in the code occurs only on a platform other than the one on your development computer, and you need to set breakpoints or step through code to solve it, then the environment on which you're debugging isn't literally your development environment.

 ## Server-side or client-side?